kYangLi/DLA/README.md

 # DLA game

-This program is a simulation of Diffusion-limited Aggregation(DLA) model.
+Simulation of Diffusion-limited Aggregation(DLA) model.

-Python2.7 Support
+Python2.7 Support Only

-Use command below runing this game
+Runing this game by:
 ```
 ./DlaGame
 ```